 Below, you'll find information about settings that should be considered for all custom fields.

 The field name and display name are often the same.
-But sometimes you may need to distinguish a field name with an additional note that you don't want shown to your members on the front-end.
-Alternately, you may need to add clarification in the Display Name (so users understand what you're asking for), but the Field Name can be abbreviated.
+But sometimes you may need to distinguish a field name with an additional note that you don't want to be shown to your members on the front end.
+Alternatively, you may need to add clarification in the Display Name (so users understand what you're asking for), but the Field Name can be abbreviated.

 You have multiple options here to fit your needs.

-- Date/Time: Allows you to collect date only, time only, or both.
-Field can also have a min or max.
+Date/Time: This allows you to collect the date only, time only, or both.
+Can also have a min or max.

-- Set of Options: If you want to be able to provide one set of options to choose from, select this field type.
+Set of Options: If you want to be able to provide one set of options to choose from, select this field type.
 There's also a checkbox to allow multiple selections.
-Learn more about how to set up and edit a "set of options" custom field.

 Next, tell the custom field where you want it to appear.

-- Internal Use Only: Check this option if this field should only show and be available to admins.
+Show on Frontend: Check this option for the field to appear to users on the frontend.
+Uncheck if this field should only show and be available to admins.

 Additional Custom Field Settings: Member Section

-- Users Cannot Change on Frontend After Initial Value: This setting is a hybrid between internal-use only and visible on the frontend.
-This type of field is great for information that is required up front, but you may not want the member to have the ability to edit the value without contacting you first.
-Examples include Unit Count & Employee Count, because oftentimes dues rules are based on the value of this custom field.
+Users Cannot Change on Frontend After Initial Value: This setting keeps the field visible on the frontend but locks it once it is filled out.
+This type of field is great for information that is required upfront, but you may not want the member to have the ability to edit the value without contacting you first.
+Examples include Unit Count & Employee Count because oftentimes dues rules are based on the value of this custom field.

 Basically, in which sections pertaining to members do you want to be able to see this field?

-- Dues Rules: Enabling Dues Rules allows the field's value to be used when calculating or applying dues rules.
+Dues Rules: This allows the field's value to be used when calculating or applying dues rules.